dotSlashJack/SIR-shiny-app/README.md

 ## Overview

 This Shiny app presents a visual representation of a simple SIR model's dynamics over time.
 The plot models susceptible (S), infected (I), and recovered (R) populations over time.
 The input parameters, &beta;, &nu;, &#119873;, and initial # infectious, can be changed by the user with sliders.
-Our motel assumes homogenous, random mixing and does not take births, deaths, pre-infectious and latent periods, or any other demographics into account.
+Our model assumes homogeneous, random mixing and does not take births, deaths, pre-infectious and latent periods, or any other demographics into account.
 More information on SIR models can be found <a href="https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model">here</a>.

 ### The mathematical model